include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 The following example shows the /etc/pam.d/login

-configuration file in its original form using pam_stack
+configuration file in its original form using pam_stack,

-and then revised with the include
+and then revised with the include directive.

 #%PAM-1.0 auth required pam_securetty.so auth required pam_stack.so service=system-auth auth required pam_nologin.so account required pam_stack.so service=system-auth password required pam_stack.so service=system-auth # pam_selinux.so close should be the first session rule session required pam_selinux.so close session required pam_stack.so service=system-auth session required pam_loginuid.so session optional pam_console.so # pam_selinux.so open should be the last session rule session required pam_selinux.so open